eth-brownie/brownie/docs/api-network.rst

 .. py:class:: brownie.network.account.PublicKeyAccount

-    Simplified ``Account`` object for interacting with an Ethereum account where you do not control the private key.
+    Object for interacting with an Ethereum account where you do not control the private key.
 Can be used to check balances or to send ether to that address.

     .. code-block:: python